 Who We Serve

 The Children's Program of Northern Ireland (CPNI) was founded in 1973 in response to a letter to the editor of the Fargo Forum newspaper from a Belfast mother who wanted her son to be free from the violence in Northern Ireland for the summer.
 The following year the Hibbing Minnesota Rotary Club sponsored 150 children from Northern Ireland for the summer.
 In 1975, the program moved to the Twin Cities, of Minneapolis and St. Paul, Minnesota, where it has remained.
-During the summer of 2012, 30 children will be hosted by families in Minnesota and Western Wisconsin.
 Over 6500 children have participated in the program over the past forty years.
 CPNI is operated by two volunteer boards, one in Minnesota and the other in Northern Ireland.
 CPNI is a non-profit, non-sectarian organization.